renpre98/plumbob/README.md

 ## Credits

-- Hardware reverse-engineering started from [Inma García Palazón's TS4PlumbobController](https://sourceforge.net/projects/ts4plumbobcontroller/) (Mac, 2014) — that's where the USB VID/PID and 32-byte report layout came from.
+- Hardware reverse-engineering started from [TS4PlumbobController](https://sourceforge.net/projects/ts4plumbobcontroller/) (Mac, 2014) — that's where the USB VID/PID and 32-byte report layout came from.
 - BepInEx / HarmonyX teams for the modding stack.
-- Paralodos team for Paralives.
+- Paralives team for Paralives.

 ## License